 Wikipedia

 Now, in the 21st century, there are many different ways to shower and many different types of showers to do so in.
-We install Acrylic, Tiled, Seratone, and Novastone showers.
+We install Acrylic, Tiled, and Seratone showers.
 There are also showers that are a mixture of different manufactured materials including tiled and acrylic components and so it makes the options available quite diverse.

 For the purposes of this blog post we are going to focus on acrylic and tiled showers although we will list other options near the end of our post as well.